 So vetting a mechanic is pretty important!
 Back to our caller… Are you a certified mechanic?

 Your mechanic should certainly be certified in the discipline he’ll be plying.
-If you need your air conditioning serviced, a guy with a MACS certification should be fine.
+If you need your air conditioning serviced, a guy with a MACS certification might be fine.
 But what about the rest of the car?
-A lot of customers will ask if we have a Toyota certified technician, Honda certified technician, Subaru certified technician, etc.

 Some manufacturers have “certification” programs through their dealerships for apprentice mechanics.
-And actually it’s a great way to round out a beginning technicians after they complete their schooling.
-Dealerships usually tie pay to their “certification” program.
+And actually it’s a great way to round out beginning technicians after they complete their schooling.
+Dealerships sometimes tie pay to their “certification” program to encourage their employees to complete the factory training modules and develop their skills.

 Look for testing-based certification, not “participation prize” certification

 So, how should you go about making sure a mechanic is at least minimally qualified to repair your car?
-You do want a certified technician, but whose certification is very important.
+You do want a certified mechanic, but whose certification is very important.
 In auto repair, there’s only one certification to look for: ASE (Automotive Service Excellence).
+A side note: ASE certified mechanic is audibly indistinguishable from “ASC certified mechanic”, so it’s often mis-heard.

 ASE is a non-profit organization founded in 1972.
-They don’t write tests themselves, even though many of there employees are former automotive technicians and instructors.
+They don’t write tests themselves, even though many of their employees are former automotive technicians and instructors.
 They facilitate creation of tests by experts in the various aspects of automotive repair.
+A

-I was one of the Subject Matter Experts involved with creating the L3 Hybrid test because that’s something I know a lot about.
-But was not asked to help with the L2 Advance Diesel Engine Performance test because I’m far from expert in that subject.
-In fact, I doubt I could pass the test despite being a pretty good all around mechanic.
+I was one of the Subject Matter Experts involved with creating the L3 test to become hybrid certified mechanic because that’s something I know a lot about.
+However, I wasn’t asked to help with the L2 Advance Diesel Engine Performance test because I’m far from expert in that subject.
+In fact, I doubt I could pass the L2 test despite being a pretty good all-around mechanic.

-ASE Certification is real proof that a mechanic is minimally qualified to perform diagnosis and repair in one of eight catagories:
+ASE Certification is proof that a mechanic is qualified to perform diagnosis and repair in one of eight categories labeled A1 – A8.
+If a mechanic is certified in all eight areas, he or she is considered a Master Technician.

 - L1 Advanced Engine Performance Specialist